These Pan Haggerty Potatoes feature sliced potatoes, bacon and sauteed Onions, topped with old white cheddar cheese. Great comfort food!

 Pan Haggerty is a great side-dish for dinner or next to some eggs for a weekend breakfast (or breakfast for dinner).
 Of course, it’s also perfectly acceptable to just sit down with a bowl of it all on its own.

 - 1 medium yellow onion, sliced or diced

-- 1 - 1 1/2 cups grated Dubliner cheese (or try Swiss, Gruyere, Asiago, aged Cheddar etc.)
+- 1 cup Dubliner cheese, grated (or try Swiss, Gruyere, Asiago, aged Cheddar etc.)

 - In an oven-proof skillet over medium heat, heat a small amount of oil or butter over medium heat and add the onions and a pinch of white sugar.
 Cook, stirring often, until onions are golden, about 10 minutes.
 Remove from pan and place in a small bowl.
 In the same pan, fry the bacon until browned and slightly crisp.
 Remove from the pan and combine in the bowl with the reserved onion.